syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/positions.md

 ---
 layout: post
-title: Positions in ##Platform_Name## FloatingActionButton Control | Syncfusion
+title: Positions in ASP.NET MVC FloatingActionButton Control | Syncfusion
-description: Learn here all about Positions in Syncfusion ##Platform_Name## FloatingActionButton control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Positions in Syncfusion ASP.NET MVC FloatingActionButton control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Positions
-publishingplatform: ##Platform_Name##
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---

 # Positions in Asp.Net MVC Floating Action Button Control

-The floating action button can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Target) using the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Position) property.
+The [ASP.NET MVC Floating Action Button](https://www.syncfusion.com/aspnet-mvc-ui-controls/fab) can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Target) using the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Position) property.
 If the `Target` is not defined, then FAB is positioned based on the browser viewport.

 The position values of Floating Action Button are as follows: